boscoh/WebGLStarterKit/readme.md

     import three from "three.js";
     import { WebGlWidget } from "./webglstarterkit.js";

-Then sublcass `WebGLWidget` and all your meshes in the constructor:
+Then sublcass `WebGLWidget` and add meshes to `this.scene` in the constructor:

     class MyWidget extends WebGLWidget {
             let material = new three.MeshLambertMaterial(
                 { color: 0xffff00 } );
-            let geom = new three.OctahedronGeometry(1, 0);
+            let geom = new three.OctahedronGeometry();
             this.scene.add( new three.Mesh( geom, material ) )
-            this.fitCameraToShowAll();
+            this.moveCameraToShowAll();
         }
     }

-Don't forget to call `this.fitCameraToShowAll` to automatically place the camera.
+Don't forget to call `this.moveCameraToShowAll` to automatically place the camera.

 Then instantiate your class to the DOM: